 This amendment request is seeking to remove § 1115(a)(2) expenditure authority for 12-month continuous enrollment and does not propose any changes to the Medicaid health care delivery system; Demonstration enrollees will continue to receive services through the State's fee-for-service delivery system.
-The State does not propose any changes to benefits for Demonstration enrollees.
+Demonstration enrollees will also continue to receive benefits through the Alternative Benefit Plan; the State does not propose any changes to benefits for Demonstration enrollees.